SenseiDeElite/chromium-policies.json/README.md

 > 🛡️ **Safe Browsing is disabled** in this configuration as it sends URLs to Google for evaluation, which is a privacy concern.
 To maintain protection against malicious sites, it is recommended to use [uBlock Origin Lite](https://github.com/uBlockOrigin/uBOL-home) and DNS-level content blocking with filter lists such as [uAssets badware filter](https://github.com/uBlockOrigin/uAssets/blob/master/filters/badware.txt) and [URLhaus malware filter](https://gitlab.com/malware-filter/urlhaus-filter).

 > ⚠️ **Fingerprinting notice:** Using this configuration may make you stand out more easily to fingerprinting — unless there are enough other users adopting it too.
-It can also cause captchas to appear more frequently on websites such as Google or X (formerly Twitter).
+It can also trigger captchas and website protection systems more frequently.

 ---